Library Printing Services 2026: Costs, Hours & How to Print at Any Library

 Nearly all public libraries offer flatbed scanning services.
 Scanning is often free or very low cost and can save you the expense of a home scanner or paid scanning service.

-What Can Be Scanned
+What You Can Scan

 • Documents (up to legal size, 8.5 x 14 in.)